s-nakaoka/choreonoid-doc/en/install/options.rst

 This section describes the main optional functions that can be selected for the build configuration of the development version of Choreonoid.

+* **BUILD_ASSIMP_PLUGIN**

+ Builds an Assimp plugin that uses the Assimp library and enables you to read 3D model files in formats such as COLLADA.
+It is ON by default.

 * **ENABLE_PYTHON**

  Build any Python wrapper available for each module and plug-in.
 To use it, it is necessary to install the library for development of Python.